 By Rebecca “Becky” Schauer Robertson, Director of AML Compliance, South State Bank

-What for you are the benefits of attending a conference like the ‘Fraud & Financial Crime USA Congress’ and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the ‘Fraud & Financial Crime USA Congress’?

 The benefits of attending a conference like the ‘Fraud & Financial Crime USA Congress’ are the many networking opportunities among peers and hearing how others in the industry are complying in hopes of some type of consistency.
 Risk and Financial Crimes professionals often wonder how others in the field are complying and questioning “Am I doing too much?
 Am I doing too little?
 Have I interpreted compliance requirements correctly?”
 Being among peers with an open forum for discussion and hearing from industry experts eases some of the angst that comes along with compliance and opens doors for new connections along with a consistent approach of compliance.